khaledrakhisi/Cinemaze/README.md

 Do not follow the happy path! be prepared for worst case senario.

 - Unit Test
-  - Run `jest` to execute the unit tests.
+  - Run `yarn test` to execute the unit tests.
 - E2E Test
   - Run `cy` to execute the e2e test.